Aiko, Princess Toshi

-Aiko, Princess Toshi (敬宮愛子内親王, Toshi-no-miya Aiko Naishinnō) is a member of the Japanese imperial family.
-She is the only child of Emperor Naruhito and Empress Masako of Japan.
+Aiko, Princess Toshi (敬宮愛子内親王, Toshi-no-miya Aiko Naishinnō) is a member of the Imperial House of Japan.
+She is the only child of Emperor Naruhito and Empress Masako.

-Following her birth, the ongoing Japanese imperial succession debate had resulted in some politicians holding a favorable view on rescinding agnatic primogeniture imposed by World War II allies on the constitution of Japan.
-However, once her uncle and the current crown prince Fumihito had his son Hisahito in September 2006 he became next in the line of succession following his father.
-Aiko remains at present legally ineligible to inherit the throne, while debate about the possibility of having future empresses regnant continues.
+Following her birth, the ongoing Japanese imperial succession debate had resulted in some politicians holding a favorable view on rescinding agnatic primogeniture (male-only imperial succession) originally implemented in 1889 and retained by the Allies of World War II on the Constitution of Japan.
+However, once her uncle Crown Prince Fumihito had his son, Hisahito, in September 2006, Hisahito became second in the line of succession following his father.
+Aiko remains at present legally ineligible to inherit the throne and she cannot succeed her father, while debate about the possibility of having future empresses regnant continues.